DannyBen/pretty_trace/README.md

 # Exceptions here will not be formatted

 PrettyTrace.enable
 # Exceptions here will be formatted

 PrettyTrace.disable
 # Exceptions here will not be formatted

+PrettyTrace.enable
 PrettyTrace.trim

-# Exceptions here will be trimmed
+# Exceptions here will be formatted and trimmed

 PrettyTrace.no_trim
 # Exceptions here will not be trimmed
 ```